 Not every vendor can help like true starter credit can.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

 So, what’s all this monitoring for?
 It’s to fix business credit mistakes in your records.
 Mistakes in your credit report(s) can be fixed.
-But the CRAs usually want you to dispute in a particular way.

 Always use credit smartly!
 Don’t borrow more than what you can pay off.
 Keep track of balances and deadlines for payments.
 Paying on schedule and completely will do more to increase business credit scores than almost anything else.